t-mart/sb/README.md

 TO_CLIENT.
 Just like `add`, the torrents are added in a paused state and a recheck is run after adding.

+TO_CLIENT may be a single client or many separated by commas.

 Examples:

 ```sh